wooorm/markdown-rs/readme.md

       subtokenization is solved
 - [ ] (3) Concrete constructs: HTML or code (fenced) cannot be “pierced” into by containers
-- [ ] (3) Lazy lines, in containers, in flow and content in a paragraph, a line does not need to be indented
+- [ ] (3) Lazy lines, in containers, in flow in a paragraph, a line does not need to be indented
 - [ ] (5) There’s a lot of rust-related choosing whether to pass (mutable) references or whatever around that should be refactored
 - [ ] (5) Figure out extensions